 The table of contents (produced as usual with the \tableofcontents command) will automatically have each entry as a hyperlink.

 By default, the headings rather than the page number will be the hyperlink to the relevant chapter etc. The option linktocpage will swap this round.
 If the option bookmarks is set, a set of PDF bookmarks will be created, allowing you to navigate your way around the document.
-The bookmarks can be viewed in Acrobat Reader either by clicking on the bookmarks tab, or selecting the menu option
+The bookmarks can be viewed in Acrobat Reader either by clicking on the bookmarks tab, or selecting the menu option can be set if you want the section numbers included in the bookmarks.
+The bookmark entries are taken from the chapter, section etc headings, but note that the text in the PDF bookmark will not follow any IATEX formatting.

-'''

 Window \rightarrow Bookmarks

-'''